Welcome to Arezzo’s Famous Joust of the Saracen

 There was so much activity in Arezzo during August.
 They had medieval events throughout the historic center, and I don’t think we missed attending many.
 This was by far the best event we participated in so far during this year-long adventure.

 Our apartment was in the Porta Crucifera (red and green) neighborhood.
 We found a vendor selling scarfs and purchased two to wear all week to show our support.
 In wearing them, we truly felt part of the festivities and neighborhood wearing them.

 Discovering we needed to purchase tickets when dining at one of our favorite restaurants, La Lancia d’Oro located in Piazza Grande, we ran right over to the ticket agency.
 When we arrived for the tickets…we purchased the last two seats available!
 Luck was on our side.

 The entire Fazzuoli family who owns this restaurant made us feel so welcome.
 You can find more on this in our restaurant recommendations on the main menu of the blog.
-Their daughter, Martina and her boyfriend Nicolo both spoke English and it was great conversing with them.
+Their daughter, Martina, and her boyfriend Nicolo both spoke English and it was great conversing with them.
 Maurizio, the father, was captain of the Porta Crucifera team back in 2002.
-He saw us wearing our scarfs (his neighborhood team also) and one day shared some of his photos.
+He saw us wearing our scarves (his neighborhood team also) and one day shared some of his photos.
 He won the Giostra in 2002 with a perfect score – 10!

 Through brilliant parades of colorful costumes, twirling flags, and triumphant music, Arezzo’s spectacular and historic joust takes place every June and September in the beautiful Piazza Grande.